muhammed-ikbal-44/MyWork/readme.md

-These are my projects, homeworks and works.
-All of them have the task and content that given by instructor.
+These are my work, homework and projects.
+I tried to explain them clearly.

-PA's --> 2. year fall semester.
-The2_' --> 1. year spring semester.
-The's --> 1.year fall semester.